okuramasafumi/manu/README.md

 # Manu

-Manu is a fast, small and less-featured factory implementation for Ruby.
+Manu is a Ruby gem that makes testing faster with factories and state loading.

 ## Installation